ombulabs/blog/_posts/2019-06-27-heroku-review-apps-in-multi-tenant-application.markdown

 ## Conclusion

-Review Apps are certainly a great resource provided by Heroku, but it can be a little tricky to configure, so I hope this post is helpful for others facing the same situation.
+Review Apps are certainly a great resource provided by Heroku, but it can be a little tricky to configure in specific situations, so I hope this post is helpful for others facing the same situation.